cms-ml/documentation/README.md

-# documentation
-Common documentation of the CMS ML group
+# Documentation of the CMS ML group